PharmaLedger-IMI/blockchain2-demo/README.md

 ```

 ## Deploy Anchor API
+Clone our [blockchain2-demo](https://github.com/PharmaLedger-IMI/blockchain2-demo) (this) repo then follow below steps:

-Run following command to deploy the Anchor API which will use Quorum network.
+Run following command in `blockchain2-demo` directory to deploy the Anchor API which will use Quorum network.
 Use `ClusterIP` of `quorum-node1` as host part of `env.web3_provider`.
 Use `0x66d66805E29EaB59901f8B7c4CAE0E38aF31cb0e` as value of `env.web3_account`
 ```